Religious Studies and Sociology BA (Hons)UCAS Code: LV52|Duration: 3 years|Full Time|Hope Park|UCAS Campus Code: L46

-Religious Studies at Liverpool Hope explores the practice and significance of religion in contemporary society through the study of Christianity, Judaism, Islam, and Indic traditions such as Buddhism and Hinduism.
+Religious Studies at Liverpool Hope explores the practice and significance of religion in contemporary society through the study of Christianity, Judaism, Islam, African religious traditions, and Indic traditions such as Buddhism and Hinduism.
 A balance between the study of religious texts and lived religion in the contemporary world is maintained throughout the degree.
-Religious Studies pays close attention to what supporters to these religions believe, and explores the very real differences that exist between various groups within each faith.
+Religious Studies pays close attention to what supporters of these religions think, do, and believe, and explores the very real differences that exist between various groups within each faith.

-Throughout your studies, you will analyse and contextualise the theology behind key religions to appreciate their history and their relevance to the social and political landscape.
+Throughout your studies, you will analyse and contextualise the thinking behind key religions to appreciate their history, spirituality, and their relevance to the social and political landscape.
 All of our teaching is research-informed and you will be taught by highly-qualified academics, all of whom have a PhD in the area, who are both active and published researchers and committed teachers.
 We work hard to provide top-quality educational opportunities for all our students, and the Department has recently invested heavily in learning resources; combined library holdings in Theology and Religion are now in excess of 100,000 volumes.

 Above all, the Religious Studies degree treats religions as lived faiths by looking at the way that they are followed in Britain and across the globe today.
 You acquire skills in the different methods of studying religion.
-The degree looks at questions of faith and life and at the same time is intellectually challenging.
+The degree examines profound questions of faith and life in ways that are intellectually challenging, illuminating, and engaging.
 By drawing out the complex issues that surround religious belief and expression, the degree equips you to engage with the pressing questions of our time and to play your part in promoting religious and social harmony.For more details and information about this course visit:

 Contemporary society is becoming ever more complex and the need to understand how it works is increasingly important.
-Sociology is the study of how society is organised, how this influences the attitudes and behaviour of individuals and the impact this has on social relationships both within and between societies.
+Sociology is the study of how society is organised, how this influences the attitudes and behaviour of individuals and the impact this has on social relationships, both within and between societies.
 Accordingly, sociology is now commonly regarded as an essential discipline for understanding the development of all modern societies.
 The Sociology degree at Liverpool Hope will help you to think critically and constructively about the key questions relating to modern society.

 Our sociology degree is based around a core that provides inputs from social theory and from the comparison of different forms of society.
-The degree will help you to examine ‘common-sense’ assumptions about the world by exploring the issues that confront society nationally and globally and studying the theories and methods that help to explain and understand these issues.
+The degree will help you to examine ‘common-sense’ assumptions about the world by exploring the issues that confront society, both nationally and globally, and by studying the theories and methods that help to explain and understand these issues.
 It also examines and evaluates the methods of research which make the study of society possible.
 The degree enables you to study a range of additional topics which cover the whole spectrum of sociological inquiry.

 Staff are enthusiastic and dedicated and will help you to get the most out of your degree.
-In line with Liverpool Hope’s commitment to social justice both nationally and internationally, Sociology attempts to understand social issues and problems that confront the modern world and, in so doing challenges received wisdom.For more details and information about this course visit:
+In line with Liverpool Hope’s commitment to social justice, both nationally and internationally, Sociology attempts to understand social issues and problems that confront the modern world and, in so doing, challenges received wisdom.For more details and information about this course visit: